Every Event is a Greenfield Build

 From Site Survey to Strike

-We work with event organisers, production managers and technical directors to plan and deliver the network as part of the wider event build.
+Network planning is part of the wider event build.
 The process follows a consistent pattern:

 Pre-event Planning